Several beauty trends and products have been going viral thanks to social media. One of these is collagen peptides.

 Collagen Peptides: What is it and How it Differs from Collagen

 Collagen is the most abundant protein in the body.
-Its function is to make connective tissue
+Its function is to make connective tissue, which connects other tissues in the bones, skin, muscles, tendons and cartilages.
+It is the component that makes those organs strong and resilient.

 This is how collagen supplements can come in handy.
 Some of these supplements are available as pills, powders or drinks that need to be consumed.
 This kind of supplement is known as collagen peptides or hydrolysed collagen.